Fayetteville Arsenal: American Civil War

-Major Wright Huske of the FILI "took up, in obedience to orders, its permanent quarters there for protection of important and valuable property."
+The Confederates obtained the 37,000 arms stored at the arsenal, though many were old flintlock models dating to the Revolutionary War.
+Workers were sought to modernize the guns, and in August, arsenal supervisor William Bell reported that he had 87 men laboring to rifle smoothbores, change flintlocks to percussion caps, and produce ammunition.
+The North Carolina General Assembly appropriated $200,000 towards the manufacture of arms at the captured arsenal, though such work did not begin until the autumn of 1861.
+Equipment for manufacturing the M1841 Mississippi rifle taken from the burned Harpers Ferry Armory in Virginia was installed, though it took several months to press into full use due to some missing parts and a lack of skilled workers.

-After the fall of the Arsenal at Harpers Ferry to Confederate forces in April 1861, plans were made to relocate the rifle making machinery from that location to new workshops at the Fayetteville Arsenal.
-Arms-making machinery from Harpers Ferry was installed in October 1861, and the arsenal became a major supplier of small arms to the Confederate troops.
 The principal armament was known as the Fayetteville Rifle.
 At its peak, the arsenal produced 500 rifles per month and various numbers of other larger ordnance, cartridges, swords, and bayonets.
 Over one hundred workmen from the Harpers Ferry Arsenal had relocated with their families to Fayetteville.
 In the middle years of the war, young ladies of the area were employed in the making of cartridges and as clerks.

 In 1865, as Union Major General William T. Sherman led his forces on the Carolinas campaign it became apparent to the Confederate commander, Colonel Childs, that Fayetteville was a major target.
 When Sherman reached Columbia, South Carolina, Col. Childs ordered the construction of earthworks for the defense of the Fayetteville area.
 Remnants of these earthworks can be seen on the grounds of the Veterans Administration Hospital on Ramsey Street.

 Resistance was given but the battered and weary Confederate forces were overwhelmed by the tremendous numbers and firepower of the Union troops.
-Sherman entered Fayetteville on March 11, 1865, and took possession of the Arsenal (which had been stripped of its arms, munitions, and useful machinery by the retreating Confederates).
-The Harpers Ferry rifle manufacturing machinery was said to have been hidden in the Egypt, NC coal mines.
+Sherman entered Fayetteville on March 11, 1865, and took possession of the Arsenal, using it as his headquarters.
+The facility had been stripped of its arms, munitions, and useful machinery by the retreating Confederates.
+The Harpers Ferry rifle manufacturing machinery was said to have been hidden in the Egypt coal mines.
 Continuing his scorched earth policy, Sherman ordered the Arsenal razed to the ground.
 His soldiers used railroad rails as battering rams to knock the building down then set the remains on fire.
 As the fire raged, some remaining artillery shells exploded and completed the devastation.

-Today
+Ruins

 Very little remains at the actual site today due to the construction of a central business district loop road through the area in 1988.
-There is one remaining partial frame outbuilding and a historical marker, and other remnants of the U.S. Arsenal can be seen on display at the Museum of the Cape Fear Historical Complex.
+There is one remaining partial frame outbuilding and a historical marker, and other remnants of the U.S. Arsenal are on display at the Museum of the Cape Fear Historical Complex.
 The foundations of the buildings that were located along the back wall of the arsenal, including the foundations of two of the towers, can be seen in the park located behind the Museum of the Cape Fear.

 The Arsenal site was listed on the National Register of Historic Places in 1983.